Skip to main content

 Two-hour Late Start Due to Inclement Weather

-Morning preschool is canceled when a two-hour late start occurs.
-Afternoon preschool will start on its normal schedule.
+Morning preschool will be canceled, while afternoon preschool will run on its normal schedule.

 Early Release